akaliutau/java-containers/readme.md

  (further stack trace omitted for brevity)
 ```

-In order to run application inside container the container configuration json is needed:
+In order to run application inside container the container configuration json is needed (a sample can be found in .workingDir directory):

 ```
 {